- This year’s Inspire conference is fast approaching

 - How will people cover ongoing work or check in with the office while at the conference?

-In our case, we had four people at our stand at any given time to promote Fifty Five and Five—speaking to leads and sharing copies of the report.
-The rest of the team was split between networking on the floor and attending useful talks and presentations.
-Having a clear definition of roles and responsibilities helped keep us all on track and get as much out of the event as possible.
+In our case, we usually have four people at our stand at any given time to promote Fifty Five and Five and our report.
+The rest of the team is split between networking on the floor and attending useful talks and presentations.
+Having a clear definition of roles and responsibilities helps keep us all on track so we get as much out of the event as possible.

 5. Have a target list

 Everyone at the stand should have a customer ‘target list’ with information such as:

 - Named leads that you really want to connect with, along with background information so people recognise them.

 - Named companies that you also want to connect with.

 - Past or existing clients that are attending that you should say hello to.

 - Relevant Microsoft employees that you want to meet at the show.

 We always prepare a printed datasheet so everyone knows who’s important to talk to and why.
 It’s an extremely helpful tool during the conference and it makes making connections much easier.